mixbytes/eos/README.md

-# DAO.Casino - blockchain for Gambling 3.0 with fast finality and on-chain pRNG
+# Haya - blockchain with fast finality and on-chain pRNG

-Welcome to DAO.Casino Blockchain repository!

-This project is based on [Haya](https://github.com/mixbytes/haya), which implements RANDPA finality for [EOSio](https://github.com/EOSIO/eos).
+Haya implements RANDPA finality for [EOSio](https://github.com/EOSIO/eos).
 RANDPA was inspired by [GRANDPA](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf).
 It achieves deterministic finality within 2-3 seconds in the real-world network conditions.
-This improvement significantly reduces waiting time for transactions and all smart contract based operations, including [Game Channels](https://github.com/DaoCasino/Protocol).
+This improvement significantly reduces waiting time for transactions and all smart contract based operations.
 RANDPA is implementation is still in development, so please use it for the test purposes only.

 We also provide some test and benchmarking tools, so you can actually run RANDPA on your own machine.